fuzzywalrus/sonoma-wallpaper-downloader/README.md

 [Watch the YouTube video](https://www.youtube.com/watch?v=D6yynEDJ5gI)

-I took inspiration from https://github.com/mikeswanson/WallGet, which is a Wallpaper downloader for macOS Sonoma that uses a Python script to trigger downloading all of the macOS Sonoma video wallpapers.
+I took inspiration from https://github.com/mikeswanson/WallGet, which is a Wallpaper downloader for macOS Sonoma that uses a Python script to trigger downloading all of the macOS video wallpapers.

 <img width="1520" alt="Screenshot 2024-01-26 at 12 32 18 AM" src="https://github.com/fuzzywalrus/sonoma-wallpaper-downloader/assets/2363648/e0749462-b6e2-45b2-9897-cf977ffe4fc6">